tidyverse/tidyverse.org/content/blog/tidyr-1-3-0/index.md

 </div>

-The `GEOID` column is made up of four components: a 2 digit state identifier, a 3 digit county identifier, a 6 digit tract identifier, and a 4 digit block identifier.
-We could use [`separate_wider_position()`](https://tidyr.tidyverse.org/reference/separate_wider_delim.html) to extract these into their own variables:
+The `GEOID` column is made up of four components: a 2-digit state identifier, a 3-digit county identifier, a 6-digit tract identifier, and a 4-digit block identifier.
+We can use [`separate_wider_position()`](https://tidyr.tidyverse.org/reference/separate_wider_delim.html) to extract these into their own variables:

 <div class="highlight">